prosopo/procaptcha-wordpress/readme.txt

 = 3.3.3 =
 * Added compatibility with LearnDash.
 * Added requirement to check the site config after changes in credentials.
-* Added filter `procap_login_limit_exceeded`, allowing to filter the login limit exceeded status.
+* Added filter `procaptchalogin_limit_exceeded`, allowing to filter the login limit exceeded status.
 * Changed Brevo (formerly Sendinblue) logo.
-* Fixed activation of procap_ with empty keys.
+* Fixed activation of procaptcha with empty keys.
 * Fixed autocomplete of the Site Key field by LastPass.
 * Fixed form detection for Auto-Verify.
 * Fixed Brevo form working in the post content only.
-* Fixed procap_ not loading correctly for a Brevo form.
+* Fixed procaptcha not loading correctly for a Brevo form.
 * Fixed Passster form working in the post content only.
 * Fixed LearnDash form working in the post content only.
 * Fixed auto-verify form not working on the homepage.